Max Strus NBA Playoffs Player Props: Heat vs. Knicks

 - This season, he's accounted for 20.1% of his team's three-pointers made, averaging 2.5 per game.

-- Strus' Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.
+- Strus' opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101.0 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Conceding 113.1 points per contest, the Knicks are the 12th-ranked squad in the league defensively.
+- Conceding 113.1 points per game, the Knicks are the 12th-ranked squad in the league on defense.

-- The Knicks allow 42 rebounds per contest, ranking seventh in the NBA.
+- The Knicks give up 42.0 rebounds per contest, ranking seventh in the league.

-- The Knicks concede 25.1 assists per game, 13th-ranked in the NBA.
+- The Knicks concede 25.1 assists per contest, 13th-ranked in the league.

-- In terms of 3-pointers, the Knicks are 25th in the league, allowing 13 makes per game.
+- In terms of 3-pointers, the Knicks are 25th in the NBA, allowing 13.0 makes per game.

 Max Strus vs. the Knicks